-Such preparation for wielding the Sword of the Spirit must begin in worship.
+And the preparation we need for wielding the Sword of the Spirit with such effects must begin in worship.

 - 1. Should we expect the King and Lord to Whom we come in worship to be interested in matters of public policy?
 Explain. - 2.
 Is working in the public policy arena a good work?
 If so, how does Scripture apply in preparing us for it (2 Tim.
 3.15-17)?
 How can worship help to tune our souls for such a calling? - 3.
 Meditate on Psalm 45.3-5.
 What does Jesus wield as He goes forth conquering and to conquer (cf. Rev. 6.1, 2)?
 Should we wield anything else?